Ayolland/borksy/about/about.md

 If you're not sure how to use this tool, check out the 'How To Use Borksy' section.
 If you're not familiar with how Bitsy can be extended, explore [Sean's great collection of Bitsy hacks](https://github.com/seleb/bitsy-hacks/).

 **NOTE TO BORKSY USERS:** Custom fonts have been deprecated from Borksy, as the font conversion tool Borksy used is no longer compatible with Bitsy 5.1.
-Bitsy now has its own built-in font-importer, and hopefully a new font conversion tool will be coming down the road shortly.
+Bitsy now has its own built-in font-importer, and now there's [Fontsy](https://seansleblanc.itch.io/fontsy) for customizing your own fonts!

-Aug 14, 2018 - What's new in 3.2:
+Aug 14, 2018 - What's new in 3.3:
-* Moved to use Bitsy 5.1
-* Deprecated the Font Tool

-**USE THESE HACKS WITH CAUTION:** As of Aug 14, 2018, the following hacks are having issues and are not compatible with all other hacks.
-Test the hacks you want to use together before centering your project around them.
-* Solid Items
-* Unique Items
-* Multi-Sprite Avatar
+* Borksy now uses a repaired/edited version of the default Bitsy font that has more consistent unicode support.

 Other Borksy Features:
 * Preloaded Hacks Menu